-This appendix contains information about several sample modem configuration files that either work directly with your modem, or provide a good starting point for a custom setup, if required.
+Several sample modem configuration files are supplied that will either work directly with your modem, or provide a good starting point for a custom setup, if required.

-The sample modem configuration files can be found in your firmware and in the /usr/share/modems subdirectory (if your server is using AIX) with the following names.
+The sample modem configuration files can be found in your system firmware and in the /usr/share/modems subdirectory (if your server is using AIX) with the following names.
 A listing of each file is included at the end of this appendix.